trizow/dotfiles/.vim_go_runtime/bundle/pristine/tagbar/README.md

 [pathogen](https://github.com/tpope/vim-pathogen).
 Don't forget to run `:helptags` if your plugin manager doesn't do it for you so you can access the documentation with `:help tagbar`.

+Note: Vim versions < 7.0.167 have a bug that prevents Tagbar from working.
+If you are affected by this use this alternate Tagbar download instead:
+[zip](https://github.com/majutsushi/tagbar/zipball/70fix).
+It is on par with version 2.2 but probably won't be updated after that due to the amount of changes required.

 If the ctags executable is not installed in one of the directories in your `$PATH` environment variable you have to set the `g:tagbar_ctags_bin`